Ruolong Xiao (肖若龙) Explaining the world with simple models

 Bio

 I am a PhD candidate in Economics at George Mason University.
-I study how information affect decision and interaction in organizations (political and industrial).
+I study information and strategy in market and politics.

-Fields: Economic Theory, Political Economy, Industrial Organization, Experimental Economics.
+Fields: Applied Theory, Political Economy, Industrial Organization, Experimental Economics.

 Profile Photo